-Eight pedestrians injured after NYPD squad car jumps curb in the Bronx
+Eight pedestrians injured after NYPD squad car jumps curb in The Bronx

-The incident occurred on near the corner of Hoe and Westchester Avenues at 3.15pm on Thursday
+The incident occurred on near corner of Hoe and Westchester Avenues

-Eight were been injured when an NYPD squad car jumped a curb in the Bronx while responding to an emergency callout.
+Eight pedestrians have been injured when an NYPD squad car jumped a curb in The Bronx while responding to an emergency callout.

 The crash occurred on near the corner of Hoe and Westchester Avenues at 3.15pm on Thursday while the officers were responding to a report of grand larceny, the New York Post reported.